Society of Artists (Australia): History

-In 1888 the artist Tom Roberts established the Victorian Artists' Society but he and Arthur Streeton moved to Sydney in 1891 during an economic depression in Melbourne.
+In 1888, the artist Tom Roberts established the Victorian Artists' Society, but he and Arthur Streeton moved to Sydney in 1891 during an economic depression in Melbourne.
 Roberts then formed the "Society of Artists" in Sydney in 1895 as a breakaway group from the Royal Art Society of NSW as a protest by avant-garde artists who believed that the general body of members should have a vote in choosing the committee of selection for annual shows,.
 As well the formation of the new Society was a protest against what they considered to be the cramping effect of the old unchanging tradition that photographic realism was the essential of good art and a desire to limit the membership to more professional painters.

-The Society of Artists' foundation had strong points of similarity with that of the New English Art Club, which sought a more progressive and contemporary version of English art, and many of the Society's early executives were in some way influenced by Henry Tonks, Walter Sickert and their English fellows.
+The Society of Artists' foundation sought a more progressive and contemporary version of English art, similar to the New English Art Club.
+Many of the Society's early executives were in some way influenced by Henry Tonks, Walter Sickert and their English fellows.

 The Society of Artists' first exhibition, in 1895, was inaugurated by Sir Henry Parkes.

-In 1897 the Society of Artists secured a Government subsidy of £400 a year which was later raised to £500.
+In 1897, the Society of Artists secured a Government subsidy of £400 a year, which was later raised to £500.
 This enabled the painters to rent a gallery in Pitt Street, Sydney, and also to offer a travelling scholarship of £150 a year for three years to the best student of the year.
 Recipients of the Society's travelling scholarship included people like William Dobell, who later became famous artists.